 The Huntington’s Disease Coalition for Patient Engagement

-In addition to the HD-COPE team, the founders of the coalition were present in London: the European Huntington Association (EHA), Huntington’s Disease Society of America (HDSA) and Huntington Society of Canada (HSC).
+In addition to the team, the founders of the coalition were present in London: the European Huntington Association (EHA), Huntington’s Disease Society of America (HDSA) and Huntington Society of Canada (HSC).
 The leaders of these three associations make up the HD-COPE Advisory Board.

 The Advisory Board is responsible for organizing meetings with the HD-COPE team, pharma companies, regulators and researchers.

-HD-COPE wants to: 1) Improve the quality in all aspects of trials with humans; 2) Speed up the research process and 3) Make sure research is ‘for families’ and not ‘about patients’.
+The coalition has three main objectives: 1) Improve the quality in all aspects of trials with humans; 2) Speed up the research process and 3) Make sure research is ‘for families’ and not ‘about patients’.